msorce/msorce.github.io/README.md

-# msorce.github.io
+# updated-portfolio
-Mark Sorce's Personal Portfolio
+Personal website built as a single page application, using, Javascript, Angular, jQuery, parallax.js, and slick.js.